matehall/mqttweather/readme.md

 This is a python script for the Makerlife Weatherstation to push data via MQTT to e.g. Homeassistant.
 To get it work with homeassistant, a MQTT broker has to be configured and filled in to the script.
 Also a couple of sensors has to be added to HA.

 The data is pushed every 5 min.
 The time to can be changed if the interval variable is changed.
-The wind measurement is done during the interval secoconds.
-Each publish consits of 15 measurement rounds.
+The wind measurement is done during the interval seconds.
+Each publish consists of 15 measurement rounds.

 Paho Mqtt has to be added to your python installation.
 `pip install paho-mqtt` <br>